 If this doesn’t solve your problem, continue reading!
 If it has, well, carry on.

 So you tried shaking and brushing off the dirt, but the key is still stuck.
-Let’s see if this step can help!
+So let’s see if this step can help!

-This step is almost like the last one, except that in this case, you need a can of compressed air.
+This step is almost like the last one, except that you need a can of compressed air in this case.

 - Turn off the laptop.